deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyBR/README.md

 from Synty Polygon Battle Royale Asset.

- Note: As this uses currently as of this writing say 7 of the vehicles from such and due to licensing such said vehicles cannot be included in this repository obviously, so, as such the provided scripts and instructions thus require having / purchasing the Synty Polygon Battle Royale Asset:  https://assetstore.unity.com/packages/3d/environments/urban/polygon-battle-royale-low-poly-3d-art-by-synty-128513
+ Note: As this uses currently as of this writing say 7 of the vehicles types from such and due to licensing such said vehicles cannot be included in this repository obviously, so, as such the provided scripts and instructions thus require having / purchasing the Synty Polygon Battle Royale Asset:  https://assetstore.unity.com/packages/3d/environments/urban/polygon-battle-royale-low-poly-3d-art-by-synty-128513

 ![Preview](https://raw.githubusercontent.com/deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyBR/refs/heads/main/Previews/All/PolygonBatlleRoyale-Vehicles.png)